VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2/step6.md

 Copy the code above over to the editor and then press `python copy.py`{{execute}}

 When you run the code you can see that the original numbers list has not been altered, however the numbers_copy list has the value "Changing" as the second element instead of 90.
-This is how we approach copying and manipulating versions of strings without altering the original if you do not wish to.
+This is how we approach copying and manipulating versions of lists without altering the original if you do not wish to.